espressomd/espresso/doc/sphinx/inter.rst

     `Feature DPD required.`

-This is a special interaction that is to be used in conjunction with the Dissipative Particle Dynamics thermostat [sec:DPD], for a genral description of the algorithm see there.
+This is a special interaction that is to be used in conjunction with the `Dissipative Particle Dynamics (DPD)` thermostat, for a genral description of the algorithm see there.
 The parameters can be set via::

     system.non_bonded_inter[type1, type2].dpd.set_params(**kwargs)